“Who are you?”

 I had spent years giving people mixed messages because my internal environment was in a power struggle with my external facade.
 My outdated beliefs, and toxic thoughts, behaviors, and attitude were slowing suffocating me.
 In self-defense, I was a responsible adult by day, and a hot-tempered, spoiled nine-year-old by night.

-I could talk the lingo of the mental health world, and I could verbally define the meaning of authenticity – but I had no clue how to actually be genuine.
+So, because of my chosen career, I was able to talk the lingo of the mental health world, and I could verbally define the meaning of authenticity – but I had no clue how to actually be genuine.
 In fact, the mere thought of even trying was utterly exhausting.

 Nevertheless, I was now faced with three choices: